Customer Segmentation: How to Effectively Segment Users & Clients

 Image source

 Sprout Social makes it easier to reach specific segments when creating and sharing messages on both Facebook and LinkedIn.
-Their Audience Targeting feature is a marketing-centric customer segmentation tool.
+Their Audience Targeting feature is a marketing-focused customer segmentation tool.

-On Facebook, the tool allows you to segment and target customers by interests, gender, age, location, relationship status, education, and age.
-Meanwhile, Linkedin allows you to segment and target customers by business size, industry, location, and seniority.
+On Facebook, the tool lets you segment and target customers by interests, gender, age, location, relationship status, education, and age.
+Meanwhile, LinkedIn allows you to segment and target customers by business size, industry, location, and seniority.

 (Note: Sprout Social integrates with your HubSpot CRM.)